AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 and refer you to Chapter :ref:`chap-imagebufalgo`, saving the extended descriptions for those functions that differ from the C++ counterparts.

-A few things about the paramters of the ImageBufAlgo function calls are identical among the functions, so we will explain once here rather than separately for each function:
+A few things about the parameters of the ImageBufAlgo function calls are identical among the functions, so we will explain once here rather than separately for each function: